WayneDW/WayneDW.github.io/_pages/about.md

   - /about.html
 ---

-I am a final-year Ph.D. candidate in applied mathematics at [Purdue University](https://www.purdue.edu/science/).
-I work with Prof. [Guang Lin](https://www.math.purdue.edu/~lin491/) and [Faming Liang](https://www.stat.purdue.edu/~fmliang/) and my research focuses on **scalable Monte Carlo methods** for efficient statistical inference in large-scale complex systems.
+I will be a Machine Learning Researcher at Morgan Stanley, NY.
+I (will) got my Ph.D. in in applied mathematics at [Purdue University](https://www.purdue.edu/science/).
+I work with Dr. [Lin, G.](https://www.math.purdue.edu/~lin491/) and [Liang, F.](https://www.stat.purdue.edu/~fmliang/) and my research focuses on **scalable Monte Carlo methods** for efficient statistical inference in large-scale complex systems.

 Interests: Non-reversibility, discrete-data and flows, bandits, and Q-learning.